Maisie Summers-Newton: Career

 Summers-Newton took gold at the 2019 World Para Swimming Championships in London, England.
 She created a new world record for the SM6 200m Individual Medley when she beat Yelyzaveta Mereshko from Ukraine.
 The record had been set earlier that year by Summers-Newton in Glasgow.

 In April 2021, at Sheffield's Ponds Forge sports centre, Summers-Newton came second in points in the freestyle swimming to Grace Harvey and beat Ellie Simmonds by 4.2 seconds.
 In July, she was named as part of the Great Britain team to compete at the postponed 2020 Summer Paralympics in Tokyo, Japan.
 In 2021 Summers-Newton also set a European record for the 100m breaststroke SB6 with a time of 1:32.34.

 At the Paralympics, she won gold in the 200m individual medley, setting a new world record of 2:56.68 in the process.
 She also won gold in the 100m breaststroke and fourth in the 400m freestyle.

 Summers-Newton competed at the 2022 World Para Swimming Championships in Funchal, Portugal, where she won two gold medals.
 One in the 200m individual medley and another in the 400m freestyle.
 At the Mixed 4 × 100 m freestyle relay 49pts, she came 6th with Alice Tai, James Hollis and Oliver Carter.
 During the 100m breaststroke SB6 heats, Summers-Newton broke her own European record with a time of 1:32.16, and in the finals she got her third gold.

 She won gold at the 2022 Commonwealth Games for Team England during the 100m breaststroke, with a time of 1:32.72 - 10.57 seconds ahead of second place.

 At the British Para-Swimming Winter National Meet 2022 at the Tollcross International Swimming Centre in Glasgow, Summers-Newton set four new world records.
 They were set in the 100m freestyle (S6), 200m individual medley (SM6) and 100m breaststroke (SB6) and the 400m freestyle (S6) events.

+At the 2023 World Para Swimming Championships at the Manchester Aquatics Centre, she won two gold medals and a silver medal.
+On 2 August she won gold in the 200m medley, a silver on 3 August in the 400m freestyle, and gold on 5 August in the 100m breaststroke, where she set a European record of 1:31.34.

+Summers-Newton represented Great Britain for the second time at the 2024 Summer Paralympics in Paris, where she retained her title in the 200m individual medley with a time of 2:56.90 - 5.6 seconds faster than American swimmer Ellie Marks who won silver.